 There is no doubt that social media is cheaper than print ads and direct marketing.
 With those forms of advertising the costs can quickly add up.
 Social media is a completely free way to connect with a potentially infinite audience for your business, but if you want to invest funds into promotional posts they are far more inexpensive than traditional advertising.
 More than half of 1000 small businesses interviewed for a recent survey stated that using social media has actually reduced their advertising costs.

-Doing it right!71% of social media users who have a positive experience with a business will be happy to share their details… Click To Tweet
+[bctt tweet=”71% of social media users who have a positive experience with a business will be happy to share their details with family and friends” username=””]